ornlu-is/ornlu-is.github.io/content/posts/overengineering_3.md

 sudo apt-get update
 sudo apt-get install salt-minion
 ```
-Navigate to `/etc/salt/minion.d`.

-create a file named `master.conf` inside it with the following contents:

 Exactly the same as before, I want this to run on start up, so I'll enable it with `systemctl`, and start the service because I want to use it now: